 - Liquidated stocks and bonds

 The down payment may not come from an interested party to the transaction, such as the seller, lender, Realtor, or builder.

 Using rental income to qualify – 2023 guidelines

 Perhaps the biggest benefit to buying a multi-unit home is that you can use future proposed rent to qualify.

 Yes, you can use rental income that you are not even receiving yet.
+You do not need landlord experience like some other programs.
 FHA assumes you can rent the units, based on 75% of either the current market rent (if vacant), or 75% of actual rent (if currently rented).